Category:Scraping Use Cases

 To extract all reviews while logged in, you can disable render, returnJson, and fullScreenshot parameters use **the exact parsing logic we used in the previous section.

-Featured reviews are easy to scrape for a quick snapshot, while logged-in scraping unlocks the full review history but comes with higher risk and strict legal limits and we only suggest for personal use.
+Featured reviews are easy to scrape for a quick snapshot, while logged-in scraping unlocks more of the review history but comes with higher risk and strict legal limits.
+We only suggest this for personal use.

-Scrape.do handles the heavy by providing you with proxies, geo-targeting, rendering, and session management; so you can focus on extracting the data you need.
+Scrape.do handles the heavy lifting by providing proxies, geo-targeting, rendering, and session management.
+You can focus on extracting the data you need.